Kxvin1/filter/README.md

 This is the starter for the Flask React project

 ## Getting started
-1. Clone this repository (only this branch)
+1. Clone this repository (only this branch) a

    ```bash
    git clone https://github.com/appacademy-starters/python-project-starter.git